quickmute/terraform-aws-subnet-overlap-detector/README.md

         5 6
           6
 ```
-Terraform Code for full pair compare of each items in a list
+Terraform Code for pair compare without duplicates of each items in a list
 ```
 item => [for item2 in slice(local.all_vpc_cidrs, index(local.all_vpc_cidrs, item), length(local.all_vpc_cidrs)) : item2
 ```